 Tasty substitution suggestions for tropical fruits

 No matter where you are in the world, there should be something delicious growing.
 Whether it is an apple in autumn in New England or cherries in the summer in the Pacific Northwest, nature is full of candy — you just have to be patient and know where to find it (and when).
 If you are in the U.S., a great resource you can use to figure out the local produce that is available and fresh in your state, is this Seasonal Food Guide.
-Additionally, we’ve gathered a list of some of our favorite tropical fruits and the substitutes you could use if you can’t get them fresh.
+Additionally, we’ve gathered a list of some of our favorite alternatives you could use if you can’t get fresh tropical fruit.
 These are all suggestions so play around with it — you may discover something fun and unique!

-- Peaches: Although peaches have their own distinct flavor, they are a great alternative to mangos in terms of color and texture.
+- Peaches: Although peaches have their own distinct flavor, they are a great mango substitute in terms of color and texture.
 Peaches can be used in our salads, salsas, or for breaky.
 The final product may have a bit of a different flavor, but a fresh peach is a better alternative to an imported mango any day!

 - Nectarines: Similar to peaches but a bit more firm, nectarines are a great alternative in terms of color and texture.
 If you aren’t in an area for mangoes, try nectarines!